Career / Career Progression

 • What do you value more?
 A high salary or the ability to display your full potential?

 Listen to your gut.
 Did you know the gut is sometimes referred to as our second brain?
 There's a reason for that.
-If it doubt, ask more questions.
+If it doubts, ask more questions.

-There are some questions you can ask of prospective employers — and some that you can't.
+There are some questions you can ask prospective employers — and some you can't.
 For example, don't ask how soon you can get a raise before you get the job.
 Is the question pragmatic?
 Yes, but it can still mark you as questionable.
-Prospective employers look for someone whose focus is carving out their niche, not their payday.
+Prospective employers look for someone who focuses on their niche, not their payday.

 However, if you have questions about the role, manager, or culture — fire away.
 You are interviewing them as much as they're interviewing you.
 These may or may not have been touched on in the interview: